-Boom Mountain (aborted) I could find no information about Boom Mountain other than Rick Collier's winter ascent posted on bivouac.com where he skied up the south valley – Chickadee Valley – to reach the west col and then hiked to the top.
 From Vermillion Pass we followed a trail for a short distance before it ended in bushes and deadfall.
-Our progress was slow and after covering only 2.5 km in an hour and a half – about half way to the col – it was apparent we wouldn't have enough daylight to complete the trip.
+Our progress was slow due to extreme bushwhacking and after covering only 2.5 km in an hour and a half – about half way to the col – it was apparent we wouldn't have enough daylight to complete the trip.
 So we aborted our summit bid and instead hiked up a nearby drainage.
-We found no pleasure in ascending the drainage since it was steep and filled with loose rock.
-Tiring of it, we headed right but rubbly, steep terrain still hindered our progress.
-We turned back when it started to rain but not before taking in the fascinating landscape.
-I don't know if we'll ever return to Boom Mountain, but at least we'll know what to expect next time. |

-We had planned to reach the col on the left but instead ascended the drainage left of the
+We had planned to reach the col on the left but instead ascended the

-orange peak.
+drainage left of the orange peak.

-We encountered difficult bushwhacking along the creek, but venturing into the forest, at least at first,
+We encountered difficult bushwhacking along the creek, but venturing into

-was worse because of deadfall.
+the forest, at least at first, was worse because of deadfall.

-The col is still far off.
+The col is still far off

-Although travel alongside the creek was awful, it had its moments.
+Although travel alongside the creek was awful, it had its moments

-We ascend the drainage above us.
+We ascended the drainage above us

-We leave the valley far below.
+We left the valley far below

-The foreshortened view was misleading: the terrain was much steeper than it looked.
+The foreshortened view was misleading: the terrain was much steeper than it looked

 We leave the drainage below.
 Mount Whymper in the background.

-Although we stayed close to the drainage, I checked around the corner (mouse over).
+Although we stayed close to the drainage, I checked around the corner (mouse over)

 Looking west across the drainage